 - Once you join the plan, you are responsible for ensuring your information is up-to-date.
 Important pension information will be sent to you from time to time; please ensure your current address, telephone number, beneficiary and e-mail address are on file.
-Email pensions2@datownley.com or call 1-800-663-1356 to update your contact information. - Complete an Application for Enrolment and Beneficiary Form. - Inform the plan administrator of any change in your name, beneficiary designation, and spouse or common-law partner. - Once you choose a beneficiary, please provide your beneficiary with the contact information of the plan administrator. - Each year you will receive a statement of your benefits under the plan.
+Email pensions2@datownley.com or call 1-800-663-1356 to update your contact information. - Complete an Application for Enrolment and Beneficiary Designation Form.

+- Inform the plan administrator of any change in your name, beneficiary designation, and spouse or common-law partner. - Once you choose a beneficiary, please provide your beneficiary with the contact information of the plan administrator. - Each year you will receive a statement of your benefits under the plan.
 You should review this statement to verify that your employer has made contributions that are correct based on your hours of work.
 Also, confirm your beneficiary, date of birth, and address are correct.
+Your annual statements are important financial documents; please keep them each year. - Those collecting a pension from the plan will be provided with an annual statement and confirmation of information form.
+For monthly benefits to continue being paid the form must be completed and returned to the administrator by the deadline provided each vear.